Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"Anger is power - unleash it!"*

 - Once per turn when you roll damage for a weapon attack or spell attack, you can choose one of the die and make it roll the maximum amount possible.
-- When you force a creature to make a saving throw or a contested ability check, it make the saving throw or the ability check at a:d20-disadv:**Disadvantage**.
+- When you force a creature to make a Saving Throw or a contested ability check, it make the Saving Throw or the ability check at a:d20-disadv: **Disadvantage**.
-- You have :d20-adv:**Advantage** on Strength checks and Strength saving throws.
+- You have :d20-adv: **Advantage** on Strength checks and Strength Saving Throws.

 ### Stalwart

 *"Many fall in the face of chaos; But not this one, not today"*

-- You reduce all damage received by a number equal to twice of your proficiency bonus (minimum of 1 damage).
+- You reduce all damage received by a number equal to twice of your Proficiency Bonus (minimum of 1 damage).
 - You can’t be moved or being *prone* against your will.
-- You have :d20-adv:**Advantage** on Strength checks, Strength saving throws and Constitution saving throws.
+- You have :d20-adv: **Advantage** on Strength checks, Strength Saving Throws and Constitution Saving Throws.

 ### Vigorous

 *"Adversity can foster hope, and resillience"*

 - You immediately restore hit points equal to 1d10 + your Character level.
-- Your gain +1 bonus to your AC and +2 to any saving throw you make.
+- Your gain +1 bonus to your AC and +2 to any Saving Throw you make.
 - You gain bonus of 10 ft. movement speed.

 ## Affliction